 The numerous historic cities around the Euro-Mediterranean region calls for special attention to traditional forms of urbanisation, with the conservation of unique architectural and urban heritage, including some of the most impressive human achievements in urban design and architecture.
 Rapid and unplanned development of major urban areas, coupled with the increasing impacts of climate change, has caused a fast decline of many historic city centres, raising concerns on the state of conservation of the World Heritage properties, endangering cultural heritage, the urban heritage and the unique identity of the Euro-Mediterranean region.

-The Union for the Mediterranean (UfM), an intergovernmental organisation with 42 Member States, and the UNESCO World Heritage Centre (WHC) are organising a two-day online conference Living with World Heritage: Adaptive Reuse and Regeneration in the Euro-Mediterranean region on 17-18 May 2021, to discuss sustainable opportunities for urban regeneration in the Euro-Mediterranean region, with a specific attention to historic cities.
-The recently launched UfM Strategic Urban Development Action Plan 2040 for sustainable, resilient and inclusive cities and communities in the Mediterranean and the UfM Housing Action Plan for affordable and sustainable housing, included substantial inputs on the UNESCO 2011 Recommendation on the Historic Urban Landscape (HUL Recommendation) and references to the protection of World Heritage properties and the implementation of the 1972 Convention.
-This event aims to address, through the intervention of experts, stakeholders, and the observation of some case studies, a reflection on the methods and approaches to resilient futures for urban communities, marking the 10th Anniversary of the HUL Recommendation.
-Aiming to gather participants to represent members from different Euro-Mediterranean countries, the seminar will focus on different issues, from climate change-related concerns to the effect of population growth, with particular emphasis on practical examples of successful integration of urban heritage management and sustainable development processes.
+The Union for the Mediterranean (UfM), an intergovernmental organisation with 42 Member States, and the UNESCO World Heritage Centre (WHC) organised a two-day online conference Living with World Heritage: Adaptive Reuse and Regeneration in the Euro-Mediterranean region on 17-18 May 2021, to discuss sustainable opportunities for urban regeneration in the Euro-Mediterranean region, with a specific attention to historic cities.
+The UfM Strategic Urban Development Action Plan 2040 for sustainable, resilient and inclusive cities and communities in the Mediterranean and the UfM Housing Action Plan for affordable and sustainable housing, included substantial inputs on the UNESCO 2011 Recommendation on the Historic Urban Landscape (HUL Recommendation) and references to the protection of World Heritage properties and the implementation of the 1972 Convention.
+This event aimed to address, through the intervention of experts, stakeholders, and the observation of some case studies, a reflection on the methods and approaches to resilient futures for urban communities, marking the 10th Anniversary of the HUL Recommendation.
+Gathering participants to represent members from different Euro-Mediterranean countries, the seminar focused on different issues, from climate change-related concerns to the effect of population growth, with particular emphasis on practical examples of successful integration of urban heritage management and sustainable development processes.